William Shea: Major League Baseball

-In 1958, one year after the Brooklyn Dodgers and New York Giants left for Los Angeles and San Francisco, respectively, Mayor Robert Wagner of the City of New York asked Shea to chair a committee to return the National League to New York.
+In 1958, one year after the Brooklyn Dodgers and New York Giants left for Los Angeles and San Francisco, respectively (which left the city with one major league baseball team, the American League Yankees), Mayor Robert Wagner of the City of New York asked Shea to chair a committee to return the National League to New York.
 He first tried to bring an existing franchise to New York, but the Cincinnati Reds, Philadelphia Phillies, and Pittsburgh Pirates all refused his overtures.
 When requests for expansion were declined, Shea proposed a new league, the Continental League, and travelled to a farm outside Philadelphia to talk Branch Rickey out of retirement to help him.
 The formation of the Continental League was announced by Rickey in 1959.
 The Continental League would have been a third major league and would have begun play in 1961.

 The threat of a third major league forced Major League Baseball to discuss expansion.
-Two teams would be added to the American League in 1961: the Washington Senators (1961–1971) – now the Texas Rangers - and the Los Angeles Angels (now in Anaheim), and two more to the National League in 1962 (the New York Mets and the Houston Colt .45s (now the Houston Astros).
+Two teams would be added to the American League in 1961: the second incarnation of the Washington Senators — now the Texas Rangers — and the Los Angeles Angels (now in Anaheim), and two more to the National League in 1962 (the New York Mets and the Houston Colt .45s (now the Houston Astros).
 With New York virtually assured of one of the new teams, Shea abandoned the idea of the Continental League.
 The New York Mets played their first game on April 11, 1962.

-In 1964, the City of New York named the stadium in which the Mets were to play in Shea's honor — Shea Stadium.
+In 1964, the City of New York named the new stadium in which the Mets were to play in Shea's honor — Shea Stadium.
 In 2008, the New York Mets retired the name "Shea" on the outfield wall of Shea Stadium alongside the other elite players and managers whom the Mets have deemed worthy of such an honor over the years (Tom Seaver, Mike Piazza, Gil Hodges, Casey Stengel, and Jackie Robinson, retired by all teams at the request of Major League Baseball).
 The honor was carried over to Citi Field, the new home of the Mets, with the other players' and managers' numbers.
-It is doubtful that in the history of organized major league sports that an individual's name, as opposed to team jersey number, who was not a player or manager or owner, but an executive and a pioneer of the game, has ever been retired by any team in any arena or stadium.

-Currently, there are approximately 39 individuals who have been admitted to the Executives & Pioneers Division of the Hall of Fame.
-Of the 15 honored individuals admitted to the Executives & Pioneers Division of the Major League Baseball Hall of Fame post-World War II, Shea served as a friend, an advisor, a peer, and as counsel to no less than two-thirds thereof (Happy Chandler; Ford Frick; Warren Giles; Clark Griffith; William Harridge; Bowie Kuhn; Leland MacPhail Sr.; Leland MacPhail Jr.; Walter O'Malley; Alejandro Pompez; Branch Rickey; Bill Veeck; George Weiss; J. Leslie "J.L."
+As of 2017, there are approximately 39 individuals who have been admitted to the Executives & Pioneers Division of the Hall of Fame.
+Of the 15 honored individuals admitted to the Executives & Pioneers Division of the Major League Baseball Hall of Fame post-World War II, Shea served as a friend, an advisor, a peer, and as counsel to no fewer than two-thirds thereof (Happy Chandler; Ford Frick; Warren Giles; Clark Griffith; William Harridge; Bowie Kuhn; Leland MacPhail Sr.; Leland MacPhail Jr.; Walter O'Malley; Alejandro Pompez; Branch Rickey; Bill Veeck; George Weiss; J. Leslie "J.L."
 Wilkinson; Tom Yawkey).